superbeppe98/cisco-networking-basics/8_The_Internet_Protocol.md

 ## 8.1.3 Packet Tracer - Connect to a Web Server

-In this activity, you will observe how packets are sent across the internet using IP addresses.
+- In this activity, you will observe how packets are sent across the internet using IP addresses

 ## 8.2.1 Video - The IPv4 Address Structure